Maulei41/K_star_NN/README.md

 A classic algorithm that finds the k closest training examples in feature space and makes predictions based on them.

 ### NWerror (Nadaraya-Watson Error)
-A kernel-based regression algorithm that uses weighted averages based on distance, where closer points have higher weights.
+A kernel-based regression algorithm that uses weighted averages based on distance, where closer points have higher weights using a Gaussian kernel.

-### k*-NN (k-Star Nearest Neighbors)
+### k*-NN (k-Star Nearest Neighbors) - **Paper Implementation**
-An advanced nearest neighbor algorithm that adaptively adjusts the value of k based on local data density and other factors.
+An advanced nearest neighbor algorithm based on the paper "k*-Nearest Neighbors: From Global to Local" that adaptively adjusts both the number of neighbors (k) and weights for each data point locally.
+Key features include:
+- Adaptive selection of k neighbors based on local bias-variance tradeoff
+- L/C ratio (Lipschitz constant to noise ratio) parameter optimization
+- Optimal weights calculated using the paper's mathematical formulation
+- Locally weighted predictions that adapt to data density and structure

 ## Datasets